Simplify Sewing Bands Onto Clothing

 A while back I read about a quick hack on Facebook that helps you more easily sew the leg bands of toddler’s underwear.
 I’ve since gone on to try this method on multiple garments.
 I’ve even chosen to use this method on the neckband of a wearable muslin I sewed up for myself and then went on to both hem the sleeves and the bottom of the shirt using this method too.
 Since then I’ve decided It can be harder to line up both the edge of the band and the seam when using this quick hack so decided to limit it to toddler arm (band or hem) and leg (band) holes since they’re so small and difficult to sew once the side seam is sewn in.
 This method was especially helpful when hemming the tiny sleeves and adding the leg bands on my daughters’ rash guards and swimming bottoms.
 I’ve since continued to use this method when attaching arm or leg bands to daughters’ tops, underwear, or swim bottoms.

 Use whatever your pattern requires for you to sew it up.
 This method just requires a different ordering of your pattern’s step.
 I’ve used it when adding bands or hemming.
 Also I sew my knit garments on my sewing machine using a simple zig zag stitch so you don’t even require a serger though I assume you could do the same with one too.

 In this example I was sewing two Magnolia dresses for my daughters from Stitch Upon a Time.
-This is a free pattern that I’d previously sewn up for my Me-Made-May sew and have since sewn up a third version for both Ada and Zoey making this my most frequently used pattern with a total of six dresses made.
+I’d previously sewn up this pattern for my Me-Made-May sew and have since sewn up a third version for both Ada and Zoey making this my most frequently used pattern with a total of six dresses made.
 The fabric used each time came from Whimsy Custom Fabrics.

 When Sewing The Neckband According To The Directions